 Mail service is provided in the Housing and Food Services office.
-Students will be notified through eLiving when their mail is ready to be picked up.
 Students can pick up packages by showing their Penn State id+ Card.
 Packages should not be shipped more than two weeks prior to the beginning of the semester.
 We recommend packages are insured and trackable to ensure proper delivery.
-All packages and deliveries should be addressed arrival.psu.edu/fall/mont-alto to the student's official name using this campus address:
+All packages and deliveries should be addressed to the student's official name using this campus address: